-Within the Royal Borough of Windsor and Maidenhead (RBWM), Maidenhead is currently the only area which has no Neighbourhood Plan, either completed ("made") or in development.
+Within the Royal Borough of Windsor and Maidenhead (RBWM), Maidenhead was for a long time the only area without any agreement to make a Neighbourhood Plan, but it is now formally designated and the plan is in development.

 What is Maidenhead Neighbourhood Forum?